 A duty to preserve discoverable information arises when a reasonable party in the same factual circumstances would have reasonably foreseen litigation.
 The duty requires that the party take reasonable and proportionate steps to preserve relevant and discoverable information within its possession and control.
 Depending on the scope of such information and other circumstances, this may include implementing a "litigation" or "legal" hold to ensure that the organization's key custodians or data stewards take steps to preserve such information and to prevent losses due to routine business or system operations.
 The failure to take reasonable and proportionate steps may warrant curative measures or evidentiary sanctions, including adverse inferences.
 See Mannina v.
 District of Columbia, 437 F.Supp.3d 1, 9-13 (D.D.C.
 2020), and cases cited there.
 See also Ashworth et al., 10A Fed.
-Proc., L. Ed. § 26:553 (March 2023 Update) (discussing duty to preserve evidence for production and inspection); and Sedona

-Conference Commentary on Legal Holds, Second Ed.: The Trigger & The Process, 20 Sedona Conf.
+Proc., L. Ed. § 26:553 (Nov.
+2023 Update) (discussing duty to preserve evidence for production and inspection); and Sedona Conference Commentary on Legal Holds, Second Ed.: The Trigger & The Process, 20 Sedona Conf.
 J. 341 (2019) (summarizing the above principles and offering guidelines).

 Merely asserting that the documents were not produced in discovery, without any evidence that they existed or were destroyed, is insufficient to support a negative inference.
 Brisbon v.
-Tischner, 2022 U.S. Dist.
-LEXIS 203538, \23, 2022 WL 16758539 (D.D.C.
-Nov.
-28, 2022).
+Tischner, 639 F.Supp.3d 164, 178 (D.D.C.
+2022), affd. per curiam 2023 WL 5162363, 2023 U.S. App.
+LEXIS 20811 (D.C.
+Cir.
+Aug.
+9, 2023).
 Courts require a party seeking an adverse inference based on spoliation of evidence to establish that: (1) there was an obligation to preserve the evidence at the time of destruction or alteration, i.e., the party knew or should have known that the evidence was relevant to pending or reasonably foreseeable litigation; (2) the records were destroyed with a "culpable state of mind"; and (3) the evidence was relevant to the extent that a reasonable factfinder could find that the evidence would support the party's claims or defenses.
 See National Assn. of Broadcast Employees and Technicians (American Broadcasting Companies, Inc.), 371 NLRB No. 15, slip op. at 5 (2021), citing Zubulake v.
 UBS Warburg, LLC, 220 F.R.D.
 212, 220 (S.D.N.Y.
 2003).
 See also Mannina v.
 District of Columbia, above, 437 F.Supp.3d at 6; Apple Inc. v.
 Samsung Electronics Co., 888 F.Supp.2d 976, 989-990 (N.D.
 Cal.
 2012); and Grenig & Kinsler, Handbook Fed.
 Civ.
 Disc. & Disclosure § 16:5 (4th ed.
 July 2022 Update).

 With respect to hard-copy documents and tangible things, courts disagree about the level of culpability necessary for an adverse inference.
 Some hold that mere negligence is sufficient.
 See, e.g., Mannina v.
 District of Columbia, above, 437 F.Supp.3d at 12-13.
 Others require gross negligence or bad faith.
 See, e.g., Hodge v.
-BP Exploration & Production, 2023 U.S. Dist.
-LEXIS 33708, \29, 2023 WL 2302956 (E.D.
+BP Exploration & Production, 2023 WL 2302956, 10, 2023 U.S. Dist.
+LEXIS 33708 (E.D.
 La.
 March 1, 2023) ("Negligence is not enough to support the imposition of sanctions for spoliation, 'for it does not sustain an inference of consciousness of a weak case.""), citing Vick v.
-Texas Employment Comm'n, 514 F.2d 734, 737 (5th Cir.
+Texas Employment Comm'n, 514 F.2d 734,

+737 (5th Cir.
 1975).
 See also cases listed in Grenig & Kinsler, above, § 16:8; and Sedona Conference Commentary, above.